mmucklo/DtcQueueBundle/README.md

     #  if you have too many jobs flowing through the system.

-To Debug message queue status.
+For debugging

 	bin/console dtc:queue_worker:count
 	bin/console dtc:queue_worker:run --id={jobId}

-jobId could be obtained from mongodb.
+(jobId could be obtained from mongodb / or your database, if using an ORM / ODM solution)

 MongoDB Customization
 ---------------------